Stitched with love: Quilting Guild donates handmade quilts to support USAG Rheinland-Pfalz Suicide Prevention Program

-Rheinland Pfalz Quilting Guild representatives Heather Majorwitz (left) and Dani Jeffries gift the U.S. Army Garrison Rheinland-Pfalz’s Suicide Prevention Program the first two of twelve quilts to be donated to those affected by suicide in our community on May 28 in Baumholder, Germany.
+BAUMHOLDER, Germany – The Rheinland Pfalz Quilting Guild gifted U.S. Army Garrison Rheinland-Pfalz’s Suicide Prevention Program the first two of twelve quilts to be donated to community members affected by suicide on May 28.

+Jae Kim, USAG Rheinland-Pfalz garrison manager, presented certificates of appreciation to Guild representatives Dani Jeffries and Heather Majorwitz in recognition of their contributions, which will have a lasting impact on families and loved ones affected by suicide.

+"I really appreciate everything you all are doing to help our community," said Kim.
+"Addressing the issues related to suicide is closely linked to the broader topic of mental health care.
+While I don't often talk specifically about suicide, the efforts being made here are essential in fostering a supportive environment that prioritizes mental well-being.
+It's about creating a community where people feel safe, supported, and encouraged to seek help when they need it."

 |Date Taken: